 van der Aalst works within the class of p/t nets and introduces the class of workflow nets

-our paper deals with colored nets and introduces the class of Boolean nets and its subclass of Boolean loop trees.
+our paper deals with coloured nets and introduces the class of Boolean nets and its subclass of Boolean loop trees.

 As noted in Remark 4.12 a Boolean net, which corresponds to a well-formed EPC, can be transformed into a well-formed free-choice net.
 The resulting free-choice nets form a proper subset of all sound workflow nets.